 “The legal process has been very stressful and taken a toll on my life.
 I am relieved that this claim has come to an end.
 I am sharing my story in the hope that it will raise awareness for other women who have experienced sexual assault or harassment in the workplace, to speak out and come forward.

 “I want to raise awareness for workplace injuries so that companies and insurers are more compassionate towards people who have been injured at work, in particular to people who have suffered psychological injuries.
 The company made me feel like it was my fault, that I had done something wrong.
 The company should have shown some compassion toward me.”

 Attwood Marshall Lawyers is a leading Compensation Law firm renowned for our expertise in complex matters.
 Led by Compensation Law (Qld) Accredited Specialist, Partner Jeremy Roche, our dedicated team practices exclusively in compensation law.
 We are a proud, family-owned law firm, who care about their clients.
 We possess the expertise to battle the most powerful litigants in complex personal injury law cases.

 Attwood Marshall Lawyers compensation law department delivers exceptional client services and legal results on a ‘No Win, No Fee’ basis.
 We help injured workers to enforce their rights in a broad range of claims against formidable opponents.
-We have offices in every capital in Australia and Robina, Coolangatta and Kingscliff, and we can also make home and hospital visits.
+We have offices in Robina, Coolangatta and Kingscliff, and can also make home and hospital visits.
 If you need help fighting for compensation, against a self-insurer, insurance company, or have been rejected for a compensation claim in QLD or NSW, Attwood Marshall Lawyers can help.